One of the fundamental techniques in Cajun food is the “roux.” It isn’t that hard.

 When the roux has reached the desired color, add the onions …

 I don’t see the point of heating the oil before you add the flour, since the flour will instantly cool it off.
-Whisk in the flour over high heat and you’ll have a bit more time to get the lumps out.
+Whisk in the flour before it gets hot and you’ll have a bit more time to get the lumps out.

 Their recipe for Dark Roux (page 300) seems wrong to me, because they add the flour in three batches, which means that the early portions are more browned than the later, unless you add the next batch before it starts browning.
 Too fussy.
 Whisk it all in, then turn up the heat.
 Life is too short to use high risk roux recipes.